David Beckham: Appearances in films

-In 2013, British business magazine Marketing Week wrote of his "somewhat limited acting skills".
-Through his friendship with Guy Ritchie, he has made two cameo appearances in Ritchie's films: as a projectionist in The Man from U.N.C.L.E. (based on the 1964 MGM television series of the same name), and as Trigger in King Arthur: Legend of the Sword.
+In 2013, British magazine Marketing Week wrote of his "somewhat limited acting skills".
+Through his friendship with Guy Ritchie, he has made two film cameo appearances: as a projectionist in The Man from U.N.C.L.E., and as Trigger in King Arthur: Legend of the Sword.
+Artist Sam Taylor-Johnson recorded Beckham sleeping in a hotel room in Madrid in January 2004 following a morning's training session with Real Madrid.
+The film was commissioned by the National Portrait Gallery in London.

-Beckham has played along to jokes about his voice.
-In a 2018 promo for Deadpool 2, Beckham is seen watching the first instalment of the film franchise in which Ryan Reynolds' character compares Beckham's voice to inhaling helium.
-Beckham is seen rolling his eyes at the voice jibe before receiving an apology text from Deadpool.
-Beckham answers his door to the antihero who presents him with milk and cookies, before Deadpool knocks again and has a bunch of helium-filled red balloons.